QubesOS/qubes-doc/user/templates/templates.md

-An important side effect of this system is that any software installed in an app qube (rather than in the template on which it is based) will disappear after the app qube reboots (see [Inheritance and Persistence](#inheritance-and-persistence)).
+An important side effect of this system is that any software installed in an app qube (rather than in the template on which it is based) will disappear when the app qube shuts down (per [Inheritance and Persistence](#inheritance-and-persistence)).
 For this reason, we recommend installing most of your software in templates, not app qubes.